-Pinterest trends is a great (and free) tool that shows you what topics are trending on Pinterest and when certain topics trend on Pinterest, especially seasonal ones.
+Pinterest Trends is a great and free tool that shows you what topics are trending on Pinterest and when they are trending, especially seasonal ones.

 The great thing about Pinterest trends is that you can compare topics to see which is the most popular and gets the most searches.
 You can compare up to four keywords on Pinterest trends.

 For example, take a look at the graph when I searched the terms “coffee recipes” and “tea recipes”: